NuttamonThungka/Predict_irradiance/README.md

 This repository is composed of the following folders
 - **trainning** are utilized for downloading data, cleaning it, and generating datasets.
-And contains training code for the Cloud Attenuation model.
-There are three groups in total: Regression, Tree-based, and CNNs models.
+And contains training code for the models.
+There are 5 model: linear regression, polynomial regression, randomforest, XGBoost and CNN model.
 - **Implementation** is used for implement code with contain app to deploy the deshboard.